Architecting a Modern Data Lake

 Resilient

 MinIO protects data with per-object, inline erasure coding, which is far more efficient than HDFS alternatives which came after replication and never gained adoption.
 In addition, MinIO’s bitrot detection ensures that it will never read corrupted data — capturing and healing corrupted objects on the fly.
 MinIO also supports cross-region, active-active replication.
-Finally, MinIO supports a complete object locking framework offering both Legal Hold and Retention (with Governance and Compliance modes).
+Finally, MinIO supports a complete object-locking framework offering both Legal Hold and Retention (with Governance and Compliance modes).

 Software Defined

-Hadoop HDFS’ successor isn’t a hardware appliance, it is software running on commodity hardware.
+Hadoop HDFS’ successor isn’t a hardware appliance; it is software running on commodity hardware.
 That is what MinIO is — software.
 Like Hadoop HDFS, MinIO is designed to take full advantage of commodity servers.
-With the ability to leverage NVMe drives and 100 GbE networking, MinIO can shrink the datacenter — improving operational efficiency and manageability.
+With the ability to leverage NVMe drives and 100 GbE networking, MinIO can shrink the data center — improving operational efficiency and manageability.

 Secure

 MinIO supports multiple, sophisticated server-side encryption schemes to protect data — wherever it may be — in flight or at rest.
 MinIO’s approach assures confidentiality, integrity, and authenticity with negligible performance overhead.
-Server side and client side encryption are supported using AES-256-GCM, ChaCha20-Poly1305, and AES-CBC, ensuring application compatibility.
+Server-side and client-side encryption are supported using AES-256-GCM, ChaCha20-Poly1305, and AES-CBC, ensuring application compatibility.
 Furthermore, MinIO supports industry-leading key management systems (KMS).

 Migrating from Hadoop to MinIO